JParaska/05_TestingGrounds/README.md

 1. Moving files from LFS to Git (Moved all assets into Static sub-folder; TG52 Updated .gitattributes to track only Static sub-folder)
 1. To LFS or Not to LFS?
 (TG53 Moved some assets into non LFS folder)
 1. Child actor components (TG54 Giving new gun to 3rd person character)
+1. Introduction to Inverse kinematics
+1. Inverse kinematics with animations (TG55 IK for hands on gun)